SeekingFor/jfniki/readme.txt

      after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
      [Not sure about this.
 How do you determine attribution then?]

-IDEA: FMS and FreeTalk "Wizard" tools.
-To AUTOMATICALLY EXTRACT PRIVATE KEYS FROM YOUR LOCAL fproxy/FMS instance.
-      [I wrote a quick and dirty test to do this for FreetTalk.
-I don't want to put that much time into it because I'm afraid it would be contrued as an attack, and the pages I'm scraping disabled.]
 IDEA: 0) Make a new KIND_AM_CHAIN_HEAD external key key type and save the archive manifest hash
       corresponding to parent / rebase links in ExternalRefs.
       1) Fix the external link format to use it instead of the sha1 of the contents[thats what I should have done in the first place]